Ohio Players: History

 The band's first big hit single was "Funky Worm", which reached No. 1 on the Billboard R&B chart and peaked at No. 15 on the Hot 100 in May 1973.
 It sold over one million copies and was awarded a gold disc by the R.I.A.A.
 The band signed with Mercury Records in 1974.
 By then, their line-up had changed again, with keyboardist Billy Beck instead of Morrison and Jimmy "Diamond" Williams on drums instead of Webster.
 On later album releases, they added second guitarist/vocalist Clarence "Chet" Willis and conguero Robert "Kuumba" Jones.
 Meanwhile, keyboardist Walter "Junie" Morrison recorded three albums on his own before joining Funkadelic as the force behind their hit One Nation Under a Groove.
-An internet story in advance of a June, 2017 concert indicated that Billy Beck, Jimmy "Diamond" Williams, Clarence "Chet" Willis, and Robert "Rumba" Jones are still performing.
+An internet story in advance of a June 2017 concert indicated that Billy Beck, Jimmy "Diamond" Williams, Clarence "Chet" Willis, and Robert "Rumba" Jones were still performing.

 The band had seven top 40 hits between 1973 and 1976.
 These included "Fire" (No. 1 on both the R&B and pop chart for two weeks and one week respectively in February 1975 and another million seller) and "Love Rollercoaster" (No. 1 on both the R&B and pop charts for one week in January 1976; another gold disc recipient).
 The group also took on saxophonist James Johnson.
 The group's last big hit was "Who'd She Coo?" a No. 1 R&B hit in August 1976.
 It was their only success in the United Kingdom, where it peaked at No. 43 on the UK Singles Chart in July 1976.
 Their title track "Ecstasy" from the 1973 album Ecstasy was sampled by Jay-Z on "Brooklyn's Finest", featuring The Notorious B.I.G. from the 1996 album Reasonable Doubt.

 In 1979, three members of the group went on to form Shadow, which released three albums.
-A reconfigured Ohio Players recorded across the 1980s, enjoying a minor hit single with "Sweat" (1988).
+A reconfigured Ohio Players recorded through the 1980s, enjoying a minor hit single with "Sweat" (1988).
 They also released three albums in that decade, Tenderness, Ouch! and Graduation.
 Another collection, Orgasm, followed in 1993.

 In August 2013, the Ohio Players were inducted into the Rhythm and Blues Hall of Fame at the Waetjen Auditorium of Cleveland State University as part of the inaugural class.